Last Updated on

 Legend has it that Khiva is a city that dates back more than 2500 years.
 For the next thousands of year, Khiva has developed a small well in the middle in the desert.
 This well is said to be discovered by Shem, the elder son of Biblical Noa.

 From a small oasis in the middle of the desert, Khiva has come a long way in becoming one of the main trading centers on the historical silk road.
 The history of the city is also known for being one of the most important slave markets in Central Asia.

 The city got added to the UNESCO world heritage list in 1990.
 Khiva has now become one of the main tourist stops in Uzbekistan along with Bukhara and Samarkand.
-But surprisingly few tourist seem to visit Khiva compared to the two other even though this city is as impressive as the other two.
-Maybe travelers find it inconvenient to travel there because it is located remotely.
+But surprisingly few tourists seem to visit Khiva compared to the two other even though this city is as impressive as the other two.
+Maybe travellers find it inconvenient to travel there because it is located remotely.